Uncover the causations of weather!

 What is Climatology ?

-Climatology as the name suggests is the study of climate, or in other words, the study of the average weather conditions over a given period of time.
-It is considered to be one of the ‘atmospheric sciences’ which are often subsumed under ‘earth sciences’.
+Climatology is the study of climate and the average weather conditions over a given period of time.
+It is considered as one of the ‘atmospheric sciences’ which are often subsumed under ‘earth sciences’.
 Knowledge of climatology can be used to make short term weather forecasts using various analogue climate models.

 Climatology may examine past climates through geological data and other sources, along with current climate data to understand climate patterns and predict future weather and climate.
-Climatology makes use of statistical data and numerical models to try and understand climate but since there are so many different variables and complex processes involved, climate science is not an exact science because the equations used to apply physical laws are generally approximations.
+Climatology makes use of statistical data and numerical models to understand climate.
+There are many different variables and complex processes involved in this.

-For this reason; a fundamental understanding of climate science is a necessary thing for a wide variety of jobs, including:
+A fundamental understanding of climate science is a necessary for a wide range of roles, including:

 - Farmers